xbbatingkay-hub/camia-BatingkayOlympia/README.md

 MONOCLICKER (MC)

+ # Problem Statement:
+ - Most people are bored, but often turn to solutions that leave a negative impact on them (like doomscrolling).

+ # Objectives:
+ - Create a clean simulation experience for players to enjoy without too many unnecessary features.
+ - Destroy boredom and be a timekiller that isnt too addictive.

  # Project Description:

  - A game aimed to destroy boredom, made to be a timekiller but not too addictive.
+ - Also made to spite games in the same genre that experience common problems such as feature bloat.